Sundae-Shop-Consulting/Volunteers/docs/data_model.md

 ## Data Model

-### Overview
+### Definitions

-* Volunteer Positions are job listings.
+* **Volunteer Positions** are job listings.
 They include a description of the job, duties, qualifications and other requirements needed to volunteer in a given role.
-* Volunteer Activities are things that a volunteer who is qualified for a certain position can do.
+* **Volunteer Activities** are things that a volunteer who is qualified for a certain position can do.
 They aren't directly tied to a certain time, but they can contain one or more shifts.
-* Volunteer Shifts capture time slots that require a certain number of volunteers to come together at a certain time to do a certain type of work.
+* **Volunteer Shifts** capture time slots that require a certain number of volunteers to come together at a certain time to do a certain type of work.
-* Volunteer Events capture a collection of activities.
+* **Volunteer Events** group a collection of activities.
 These are useful when coordinating many volunteers filling multiple positions for the same event.

-We'll see more about how these objects are put to use in Data Model in Context after we introduce some sample scenarios.
+We'll see more about how these objects are put to use in [Data Model in Context](data_model_in_context) after we introduce some sample scenarios.

+If you'd like to skip the narrative, you can go directly to [Entity Relationships](entity_relationships).

 ## Sample Data Scenarios